Learn about the types and causes of skin warts, how to prevent warts and what common treatments are used.

 During the school-age years, your child is acquiring the fundamental skills to lead a healthy life as an adult.
 Find out more about this developmental phase, and whether your child is on track to achieving specific milestones.

-Your child needs to take the medicine called tacrolimus.
-This information sheet explains what tacrolimus does, how to give it, and what side effects or problems your child may have when she takes this medicine.
+Your child needs to take the medicine called codeine.
+This information sheet explains what codeine does, how to give it, and what side effects or problems your child may have when they take this medicine.

 Learn about complementary and alternative therapies and what to consider before you try them.